mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 * `writeUnboundedToBigQuery` - for writing to BigQuery using Storage Write API
 * `writeBoundedToBigQuery` - for writing to BigQuery using File Loads
 * `publishJsonToPubsub` - for publishing JSON messages on Pubsub
-* `writeUnboundedToStorageAsJson` - for writing JSON files on Cloud Storage
+* `writeUnboundedToStorageAsJson` - for writing JSON files with dead letters on Cloud Storage

 ## Summary

 Unified batch and streaming doesn't mean that you can execute exactly the same code in a batch or streaming fashion.
-It doesn't work this way, streaming pipelines favor lower latency, batch is for better accuracy.
+It doesn't work this way, streaming pipelines favor lower latency, batch is for higher accuracy.

-* Organize your codebase into domain, application and infrastructure layers.
+* Organize your codebase into domain, application and infrastructure layers
 * Keep business logic in domain layer and make it fully reusable between batch and streaming
 * Invest into reusable infrastructure layer with high quality IO connectors
 * Keep application layer descriptive and delegate complex tasks to domain and infrastructure layers
+* Don't try to replace batch by streaming alone, streaming is complex and not as cost effective as batch.

-I take all code samples from [https://github.com/mkuthan/stream-processing/](https://github.com/mkuthan/stream-processing/) repository, my playground for stream processing.
+I take all code samples from [https://github.com/mkuthan/stream-processing/](https://github.com/mkuthan/stream-processing/), my playground repository for stream processing.
-If you find something interesting but foggy, just let me know.
+If you find something interesting but foggy in this repository, just let me know.
 I will be glad to blog something more about stream processing.